What happens after treatment for acute lymphocytic leukemia?

 It’s also important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-For more general information on dealing with a recurrence, you may also want to see the American Cancer Society document, When Your Cancer Comes Back: Cancer Recurrence.
-You can get a copy by calling 1-800-227-2345.
+For more general information on dealing with a recurrence, you may also want to see the American Cancer Society document When Your Cancer Comes Back: Cancer Recurrence.

 Seeing a new doctor